-10. Out of Class Pay
+10.Out-of-Class Pay

-When a Department Director or the City Manager assigns a regular employee substantially higher paid responsibilities outside the scope of his or her job classification and the assignment exceeds ten working days, the employee shall be paid an additional 5% for the entire period of the out of class work.
-The assignment and the out of class pay must be in writing and approved by Human Resources prior to the Department Director making the assignment.
+When a Department Director or the City Manager assigns a regular employee substantially higher paid responsibilitieslevel duties that fall outside the scope of his or hertheir job classification and the assignment exceeds ten (10) working days, the employee shall be paid an additional 5% for the entire period of the out-of-class work.
+The assignment and the out-of-class pay must be in writing and approved by Human Resources prior to the Department Director making the assignment.

-- 1. If the Department Director believes that circumstances warrant an exception to the 5% placement rule, and if the Human Resources Director concurs, they may recommend to the City Manager a higher placement.
-Circumstances that support a placement greater that a 5% increase are: - a) Additional and directly applicable education or experience above the minimum requirements; - b) Market conditions that support a higher starting salary; - c) The proposed higher salary will not create inequities with existing internal salaries; - d) The proposed higher salary is not higher than would be awarded if the employee were promoted into the position.
+If the Department Director believes that circumstances warrant an exception to the 5% placement rule, and if the Human Resources Director concursagrees, they may recommend to the City Manager a higher placement.
+Circumstances that support a an exception to the 5% placement greater that a 5% increase areinclude:

+- a) Additional and directly applicable education or experience aboveThe duties the minimum requirements; - a) Market conditions that supportemployee is performing is of a significantly higher starting salaryclassification; - b) The proposed higher salary will not create inequities with existing internal salaries;

+c) The proposed higherout-of-class salary is not higher than would be awarded if the employee were promoted into the position.